RomzySafadi/RomzySafadi/README.md

 - 👋 Hi, I’m @RomzySafadi.
 - 👀 I’m interested in big data, the environment, cars, and soccer.
-- 🌱 I’m currently learning SQL, Microsoft Azure, and touching up on my Python and R skills.
+- 🌱 I’m currently capable of performing statistical analyses (such as AB testing), via tools such as Python, R, SAS, SQL, and Excel.
+To tell the story of data to keystakeholders in PowerPoint.
 - 📫 Reach me at: safadi.romzy@gmail.com

 <!---